Water Level Warning:

 farms, a school and a tavern.

-With the advent of the Civil
+advent of the Civil

 need for more industry developed however the rather sluggish Five Mile